isaacbarker/originsspigot/README.md

 - ✓ Stronger when on fire
 - ✓ Blaze push back ability
 - ✖ You recieve damage while in water

+### Vampire

+- ✓ Can turn into a bat and fly
+- ✓ Increased strength and speed
+- ✖ You loose hunger very quickly